kamilburda/batcher/TRANSLATIONS.md

     set lang=[language].UTF-8
     gimp-[version].exe

-where `[version]` is the GIMP version, e.g. `gimp-2.8.exe` for GIMP 2.8.
+where `[version]` is the GIMP version.

 If Windows does not recognize the GIMP executable, specify the full path.

-Assuming GIMP was installed in the default installation path, the full path is:
+For example, if GIMP 2.99 is installed, the full path by default will be

-    "C:\Program Files\GIMP 2\bin\gimp-[version].exe"
+   "C:\Program Files\GIMP 2.99\bin\gimp-2.99.exe"